omikun/ForceNap/README.md

 python myAppNap.py [app name]
 Ex. python myAppNap.py Unity

-If no argument is given, defaults to Unity
+If no argument is given, will monitor apps in focus

 Tested in Mac OS Sierra

 TODO:
-Disallow suspending parent app (eg Terminal, if launched from Terminal) Wait until desired app is started before suspend (longer wait cycle?
-5, 10s?)
+Disallow suspending parent app (eg Terminal, if launched from Terminal) DONE - do nothing if invalid name given